Shopify/pitchfork/README.md

 Thanks to Eric Wong and all Unicorn and Mongrel contributors over the years.
 Pitchfork would have been much harder to implement otherwise.

+Thanks to Will Jordan who implemented Puma's "fork worker" experimental feature which have been a significant inspiration for Pitchfork.

+Thanks to Peter Bui for letting us use the `pitchfork` name on Rubygems.